 id The ID of an item.
-Items need to have an ID only if a map file is used in combination with a network file.

-label The label of an item.

-sublabel The sublabel of an item.
+Items need to have an ID only if a map file is used in combination with a network file. label The label of an item. sublabel The sublabel of an item.
 In the visualization of a map, the sublabel of an item is displayed below the ordinary label of the item.
-Sublabels are displayed in a smaller font.

-description The description of an item.
+Sublabels are displayed in a smaller font. description The description of an item.
 The description of an item is used to provide information about the item in the information panel.
-This attribute has a string value that may include HTML formatting.

-url The URL of an item.
+This attribute has a string value that may include HTML formatting. url The URL of an item.
 This attribute can be used to associate a webpage with an item.
 Clicking on an item in the visualization of a map will cause the webpage associated with the item to be opened in a web browser.

-x The horizontal coordinate of an item.
+X The horizontal coordinate of an item.

+The vertical coordinate of an item.